morpho-org/morpho-seatbelt/README.md

 ## Questions & Feedback

-For any question or feedback you can send an email to [merlin@morpho.xyz](mailto:merlin@morpho.xyz).
+For any question or feedback you can join the Morpho [discord](https://discord.gg/BWXbJMHMdz).

 ---